fommil/fpmortals/manuscript/backmatter.md

     infixr 1 =<<
 ~~~~~~~~

 We provide an implementation of a typeclass with the `instance` keyword.
-Like
-all functions, it is not necessary to repeat the type signature, but it can be
-helpful for clarity
+If we
+wish to repeat the type signature on instance functions, useful for clarity, we
+must enable the `InstanceSigs` language extension.

 {lang="text"}
 ~~~~~~~~
+  {-# LANGUAGE InstanceSigs #-}

   data List a = Nil | a :.
 List a

   -- defined elsewhere